tsmatz/tensorflow-cifar10-resnet32-for-benchmark/Readme.md

   --num_replica 1
 ```

 After it's done, please see the results (in --out_dir directory) with TensorBoard.
-The following command starts the TensorBoard server. (gs://cloud-tpu-demo/out/1524451472/ is the directory in which the output results exist.)
+The following command starts the TensorBoard server with default port 6006. (gs://cloud-tpu-demo/out/1524451472/ is the directory in which your output results exist.)

 ```bash
 tensorboard --logdir=gs://cloud-tpu-demo/out/1524451472/
 ```

 Please make sure to delete your TPU resource.
-(Otherwise you're charged.)
+Otherwise you're charged.

 ```bash
 gcloud beta compute tpus delete demo-tpu